joshl26/modern-developer-three-fiber/README.md

+The Modern Developer Youtube Channel

-Code Respository for The Modern Coder - React Fiber Series
+React Three Fiber

+EP1 - Importing a 3D avatar into your scene Part 1

+EP2 - Importing a 3D avatar into your scene Part 2